Functional Digestive Health Testing

 Another test I recommend is related to reflexology and your Meridian centers.
 Chinese medicine has your body mapped out into a specific zone called Meridians to allow healing through reflexology, acupressure, and acupuncture.
 Pain in any Meridian or trigger point may mean that the energy is stuck and not flowing due to a health issue.

-Your gallbladder points include the web between your right thumb and forefinger, between your shoulder blades (especially in your back under the right shoulder blade), across your IT bands and the outer sides of your thighs running from your buttocks to your foot into your 4th toe.
+Your gallbladder points include the web between your right thumb and forefinger, between your shoulder blades (especially in your back under the right shoulder blade), across your IT bands, and the outer sides of your thighs running from your buttocks to your foot into your 4th toe.

-Pain or cramping in these areas, especially between 11 pm and 1 am when the gallbladder is the most active or between 1 am and 3 am when the liver is the most active, may mean that your have poor bile flow or compromised gallbladder and/or liver function.
+Pain or cramping in these areas, especially between 11 pm and 1 am when the gallbladder is the most active or between 1 am and 3 am when the liver is the most active, may mean that you have poor bile flow or compromised gallbladder and/or liver function.
 You may learn more about these meridian points and functional health tests for gallbladder problems in this article (8).

 Bile Flow Support Test